 Order your items in advance

 Items are not on open shelves.
-Please give us at least two working days' notice to get the items you want.
+Please give us at least two working days' notice to retrieve the items you want.
 Search our catalogues in advance to aid your research.

 You can order a maximum of ten items in advance.
-You have the option to request more on the day, but there may be a waiting time (during busy periods there may be a considerable wait).
+You have the option to request more on the day, but it may not always be possible for us to retrieve items during busy periods or due to limited staff.

 You can have one archive file or box and up to three books on your desk at a time.
 If you’ve ordered more material, we’ll keep it ready for you behind the desk.

 The entrance to Special Collections is on the upper balcony of the Brotherton Library round reading room (main building floor 4).

 University staff and students simply need their staff or student ID to access Special Collections.